jstnjx/hass_youtube_media_player/README.md

 Automatically updates media title, artist, and thumbnail when the user-defined media player is playing YouTube content.
 Sets the media player state to idle when the source is not YouTube.
-Provides error handling for invalid or rate-limited YouTube API keys.
-Lightweight integration designed to minimize API calls with caching support.

 ## Installation